ACH Payments Processing: What it is and How it Works

 - The originator (Jekyll) goes to his bank (the ODFI) to initiate a transaction.

-- He is asked to submit information like the bank account number, the routing number of the receiver (Hyde).
+- He is asked to submit checking account information like the bank account number, the routing number of the receiver (Hyde).
 These are called ACH files.

 - The ACH files contain a lot of specifications and formats, but they mainly have the receiver’s bank information and amount of the transaction.

 - At the end of the day, the ODFI aggregates all the ACH files and sends them to the ACH network (The Federal Reserve).

 - The Federal Reserve then sorts all the ACH files and then routes it to the receiver’s bank – the RDFI.

 - The RDFI then processes the ACH files and credits the receiver’s (Hyde) account with 100$.

 The example above is that of when Jekyll pays Hyde.
 If Hyde has to pay Jekyll, the same process happens in reverse.
 In such cases, if Hyde has insufficient funds in his account, the RDFI processes a return.
 The RDFI uploads the return ACH file to the ACH network, along with a reason code for the error.
 A return may be processed also due to various other reasons like an invalid account number etc.